Frequently Asked Questions

 No. Each participating school or institution is eligible to receive only one award, being the highest-level award for which it qualifies under the Competition rules.

-4. What awards are offered for Schools or institutes?
+4. What awards are offered to the Schools?

 6. Are awards subject to tax?